-As a result of our frustration, then, we were quite pleased when reader Robert Westcott sent us some information on the subject ... which included a long list of companies that were reported to sell or produce an alternative to the ionizing devices: a photoelectric smoke detector.
-Subsequently, we wrote to all the firms on that list—as well as to a few others we unearthed ourselves—and waited to see what was available.
-(Considering what we'd foundor, to be more accurate, not found — in our own region, we were quite prepared to learn that all such businesses had expired.)
+As a result of our frustration, then, we were quite pleased when reader Robert Westcott sent us some information on the subject — including a long list of companies that reportedly sell or produce an alternative to the ionizing devices: a photoelectric smoke detector.
+We subsequently wrote to all the firms on that list, as well as to a few others we unearthed ourselves, and waited to see what was available.
+(Considering what we'd found — or, to be more accurate, not found — in our own region, we were quite prepared to learn that all such businesses had expired.)

 Furthermore, ionizing detectors tend to give false alarms when exposed to the fumes produced by cooking or other household activities.
 Dual chamber models help alleviate the problem, but some studies have shown that, even at their best, ionization smoke detectors "cry wolf" almost twice as often as does the alternative type of device.

 Though both ionization and photoelectric smoke detectors can operate on either batteries or household current, and their power demands are similar, the photoelectric device may require photocell replacement after being in use for five to seven years (a warning light indicates a weakening of the light-sensitive receiver).
-Ionizing detectors, on the other hand, should last for quite some time ... since their operating medium — americium-241 — has a radioactive half-life of 458 years!
+Ionizing detectors, on the other hand, should last for quite some time because their operating medium — americium-241 — has a radioactive half-life of 458 years!

 As we mentioned early in this article, it's not always easy to locate a photoelectric smoke detector to buy.
-However, the chart that accompanies this article includes companies that either responded to our letter of inquiry or were contacted by phone.
-All of them should be able to help you find a photoelectric detector.
+However, the following list of companies that either responded to our letter of inquiry or were contacted by phone should be able to help you find a photoelectric detector.